-Stocks are materials held by various University departments including catering, together with books and other items purchased for resale.
+Stocks are materials held by various University departments including catering supplies, together with books and other items purchased for resale.
 Stocks relate to finished products and are valued at the lower of cost or selling price less costs to sell, on a first-in, first-out basis.
 Where necessary, provision is made for obsolete, slow-moving and defective stocks.

-13. Cash at Bank and in Hand
+13. Cash and Cash Equivalents

-Cash includes cash in hand, cash at bank, deposits repayable on demand and overdrafts.
-Deposits are repayable on demand if they are in practice available within 24 hours without penalty.
+Cash includes cash in hand, cash at bank, deposits repayable within 3 months and overdrafts.